 - Clean Your Email List: Remove invalid or inactive email addresses to reduce bounce rates.

 - Optimize Email Content: Improve the quality and relevance of your email content to boost engagement.

 - Address Spam Complaints: Investigate the reasons behind spam complaints and make necessary changes to your email practices.

 - Segment Your List: Target your emails to specific audience segments to increase relevance.

 - Monitor and Adjust: Continuously monitor your email performance and adjust your strategies as needed.

 How to check the sender score?

 Let’s take a look at different tools which can help you to check your sender score.
-The sender score or email reputation score is usually calculated for a domain or IP address used for sending emails.
+The email reputation score is usually calculated for a domain or IP address used for sending emails.